mugnozzo/list-of-useful-tools/README.md

 - [adminer](https://www.adminer.org/ "adminer") - a database manager in a single php file (like phpMyAdmin but lighter)

 ## network
+- [ipfs](https://ipfs.tech/ "ipfs") - InterPlanetary File System - A peer-to-peer hypermedia protocol
 - [meshtastic](https://meshtastic.org/ "meshtastic") - open source firmware and protocol for cheap LoRa radios, letting them form an encrypted, long-range mesh network for text messaging and GPS position sharing with no internet or cell service required
+- [mullvad](https://mullvad.net/ "mullvad") - vpn service base in Sweden.
+You can pay with several methods, including cryptocurrencies and cash
+- [nmap](https://nmap.org/ "nmap") - scan IP ranges on arbitrary ports and get info on open ports
+- [protonvpn](https://protonvpn.com/ "protonvpn") - vpn service offered by Proton AG
 - [reticulum](https://reticulum.network/ "reticulum") - cryptography-based networking stack for building resilient, encrypted mesh networks over any medium (LoRa, packet radio, wifi, or the internet), with no fixed infrastructure or central authority required
+- [ssh tunnels](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/ "ssh tunnels") - an article which explain how the 3 types of tunnels work and how to use them
+- [syncthing](https://syncthing.net/ "syncthing") - Keep folder pairs synchronized on different devices (available for different operative systems, including Android)

 ## no gui
 - [neovim](https://neovim.io/ "neovim") - CLI advanced but very lightweight and simple text editor (code on github: https://github.com/neovim/neovim).
 It's an improved fork of vim